How it started

 More than half a century of experience

-Today around 570 employees are ensuring this successful work by investing a great deal of commitment and expertise.
-They work not only in Cologne, but also in DEG's current thirteen representative offices around the globe.
+Today around 630 employees are ensuring this successful work by investing a great deal of commitment and expertise.
+They work in DEG's 19 locations around the globe.